 - To assist us in determining and documenting the legal authority under R.S.
 43:111, your request should include a draft or final version of the advertisement copy, or in absence thereof, must minimally include a general statement of purpose for the ad.

-- Price source is evidenced by a vendor’s quote, its published rate schedule or insertion
+- Price source is evidenced by a supplier’s quote, its published rate schedule or insertion

 - Advertising Commodity Codes